wp-plugins/commentluv/readme.txt

 You can submit a support ticket at http://comluv.com

 == Screenshots ==

 1. settings page

 2. in use

+3. comments admin

+4. edit post comments

 == ChangeLog ==

+= 2.80 =
+* Wordpress 3.0 Compatible
+* Use comments meta table instead of hard coding into the comment content
+* Drastically improved commmunication with API for comment status changes
+* Near 100% accuracy for API to identify members links for info panel
+* New heart icon for registered members.
+Improves hover rates.
+* Removed depreciated function to clean old style additional data
+* Added link to remove someones luvlink data in the comments admin page
+* Dutch Translation by Rene wppg.me
+* Added comments_array filter to make Thesis behave
+* Added check to see if link already added (WP 3.0 compatibility)
+* thanks to @hishaman for helping the thesis testing
+* Added code to settings manager to prevent viewing outside wordpress (and fixed the typo later, thanks speedforce.org)

 = 2.7691 =
 * bugfix : choosing a link from an additional url's posts would result in wrong link being included